sgmasvn/RF-Transmission-Lines/README.md

 * TEM wave - Plane wave confined to a Volume - wherein we can define a Voltage (No multi-mode propagation allowed)
 * Lossless
 * Disperson Free -All waves irrespective of **Frequency** propagate at **Same Velocity**.
 If not, then waves propagating at different speeds will result in group-delay.

+### Ideal Transmission Line -
+* Transmission line segment - is broken down into smaller segments - delta(Z).
+* delta(Z) much more smaller than wavelength
+* Using Maxwell Laws - the delta(Z) segment can be transformed into a lumped-element model